 - A MOST BEAUTIFUL THING, narrated by the Academy Award/Grammy Award-winning artist, Common; executive produced by NBA Stars/Olympians Grant Hill and Dwyane Wade; and directed/produced by Mary Mazzio, chronicles the first African American high school rowing team in this country (made up of young men, many of whom were in rival gangs from the West Side of Chicago), all coming together to row in the same boat.
 An amazing story.
-Originally set to debut at South by Southwest, Richard Roeper of the Chicago-Sun Times called the film "amazing" and the team at the iconic RogerEbert.com, called the project "one of the best documentaries at SXSW."
-Deadspin called it "an absolute must-watch," as did Bryan Abrams at The Credits ("a must see... exceptional.").
-Featured on the TODAY Show, the film, orginally set to open theatrically in 20 major cities has now pivoted to NBC Universal's new streaming platform, Peacock.
-The film will be presented later in 2020 on Amazon with a new companion soundtrack.
-FILA will also be dropping "A Most Beautiful Thing Shoe" later in 2020. - I AM JANE DOE, narrated by Academy Award nominee Jessica Chastain, directed by Mary Mazzio, and produced by Mazzio along with Academy Award-nominee Alec Sokolow, chronicled the battle that several mothers across the country waged against Backpage.com, the largest online portal for commercial sex.
+Originally set to debut at South by Southwest and open theatrically in 20 major cities, RogerEbert.com, called the project "one of the best documentaries at SXSW."
+Deadspin called it "an absolute must-watch," as did Bryan Abrams at The Credits ("exceptional.").
+Featured on the TODAY Show, and NBC Nightly News, the film garnered a 100% Rotten Tomato rating from critics and is now streaming on Peacock (NBC's new streaming platform) and will debut on Amazon Music.
+FILA will be creating "A Most Beautiful Thing" Soundtrack from Amazon Music.
+FILA will be creating "A Most Beautiful Thing" sneaker with proceeds to fund "A Most Beautiful Thing" Inclusion Fund. - I AM JANE DOE, narrated by Academy Award nominee Jessica Chastain, directed by Mary Mazzio, and produced by Mazzio along with Academy Award-nominee Alec Sokolow, chronicled the battle that several mothers across the country waged against Backpage.com, the largest online portal for commercial sex.
 Called "a gripping legal thriller" (Esquire); "a powerful call to action" (The Los Angeles Times); "the rare social-issue documentary that has an effect on a social issue" (The Washington Post); "especially impressive... a powerful piece of work" (Elle); "striking... powerful" (The Film Journal), I AM JANE DOE has captured not only the attention of film critics, but an avalanche of popular press as well (e.g. The New Yorker, Esquire, Cosmo, Vogue, The Today Show; NBC Nightly News, a three-part story in People), providing a remarkable opportunity for culture shift, impact, and awareness, particularly with respect to the under-reported crime of child sex-trafficking.
 More importantly, the film has catalyzed extraordinary activity, including new legislation (on a bipartisan basis) signed by the President in the spring of 2018; investigative reporting into the links between Google and Backpage; and a federal criminal probe of Backpage executives, resulting in a 93-count indictment.
 The OECD, which invited Mazzio to speak about the issue of online harm, moved to amend its charter documentation, so that human rights violations and harm to children happening online are addressed as the organization moves forward to establish global policy for online platforms.
+(Netflix.)